RangerMauve/conflict-test/README.md

 # conflict-test
-Test of an method for synchronizing data based on a `lased write wins` algorithm
+Test of an method for synchronizing data based on a `last write wins` algorithm